nnethercote/perf-book/src/profiling.md

 - [perf] is a general-purpose profiler that uses hardware performance counters.
   [Hotspot] and [Firefox Profiler] are good for viewing data recorded by perf.
   It works on Linux.
+- [AMD μProf] is a general-purpose profiler.
+It works on Windows and Linux.
+- [flamegraph] is a Cargo command that uses perf/DTrace to profile your code and then displays the results in a flame graph.
+It works on Linux and all platforms that support DTrace (macOS, FreeBSD, NetBSD, and possibly Windows).
 - [Cachegrind] & [Callgrind] give global, per-function, and per-source-line instruction counts and simulated cache and branch prediction data.
 They work on Linux and some other Unixes.